plumed/plumed2/user-doc/ISDB.md

 - \subpage ISDBGeneric
 - \subpage ISDBBias

-Furthermore using \subpage SELECTOR it is possible to define a variable inside the PLUMED code that can be used and modified by other actions.
-For example, a \ref SELECTOR can be used in combination with \ref RESCALE to activate a simulated-tempering like approach.

 Additional tutorials focused on the ISDB module are included in the following and are meant as advanced tutorials.

 - \subpage ISDBTutorial